Ear mites in Cats, Identification, Life Cycle and Control

 Ear mites can also found on other parts of the body and can survive on fallen hair or other organic matter from the cat.
 This makes it easy for the ear mite to pass from animal to animal particularly if cats have close contact or share bedding.

 Adult life span of ear mites is about 2 months.
 A female can start laying at the age of 3 weeks after being laid, and will lay throughout its life.
 Once an egg is laid, it hatches in 3-4 days.
-It then undergoes several larval stages, In total there are 5 stages.
-There are resting periods of development between the different stages when the ear mite pupates.
+It then undergoes several larval stages.
+In total there are 5 stages.
+Eventually the ear mite will make a little cocoon and pupate.
 Finally an adult emerges.

-In labs it is possible to raise an ear mite away from a host using cells and earwax, and hair from a suitable host.
+In labs it is possible to raise an ear mite away from a host using cells, earwax, and hair from a suitable host.
 Under more usual conditions an ear mite will spend its entire life on its host, either a cat or a dog.

 The physical presence of the ear mite is irritating as is the mite saliva.
 The saliva also causes an immune reaction and the cat produces antibodies.